Danish Easter Traditions

 Easter Activities

 Another eggy tradition, which also dates back centuries, and is mostly popular in southeastern Denmark, is to ‘trille æg’ (roll eggs).
-For this activity the eggs should be hardboiled, and their shell colourfully painted.
+For this activity the eggs should be hardboiled, and their shell colorfully painted.
 The participants find a suitable hill (or make one if inside) and roll their egg down the hill.
 The participant with the egg that gets the furthest without cracking wins the game.
-Given the price of eggs in 2023, it is likely the non-cracked eggs will make it back to the lunch table.
+Given the price of eggs in 2025, it is likely the non-cracked eggs will make it back to the lunch table.

 Egg hunt

 Ah the egg hunt.
-People will tell you it’s just for kids, but many adults get just as excited about finding the hidden chocolate eggs.
+People will tell you it’s just for kids, but many adults get just as excited about finding the hidden chocolate tressures.
 The egg hunt, brought to you by the happy Easter bunny, is well-known to many people around the world.
 Danes love the tradition and on Easter Sunday the Easter bunny will therefore often hide one or more Easter eggs for the kids to find when they wake up.

 We hope the Easter bunny makes it to your house as well, and we wish you all an enjoyable Easter break.